How to Grow Pineapple Guava (Feijoa): Cold-Hardy Tropical Fruit

 Nestled among other plants, near a fence and tall house, our largest pineapple guava shrub (about 5 years old) receives protection from wind and some shade.

-Soil Type & Mulch
+Soil and Mulch

 Pineapple guava grows easily in average garden soil.
 For the best results, plant your feijoa in moderately rich, well-drained soil with a pH between 5.5 and 7.0.
 The one thing they will not tolerate is constantly soggy soil, so be sure to plant them in a location where drainage is not an issue.

 Poorly-draining soil should be amended with horticultural sand, small volcanic rock, pumice, or other aeration additives to promote drainage.
-Also work in some aged compost, worm castings, and/or quality bagged potting soil to improve nutrient content of the soil if needed.
-Finally, provide an inch or two of mulch around the base of the shrub to protect its shallow roots.
+I also recommend adding some aged compost, worm castings, and/or quality bagged potting soil to improve the texture and nutrient content of the soil.

 Water Needs

 Pineapple guava grow best when moderate water is provided.
 Aim for consistently damp, moist soil – but not soggy!
 Avoid overwatering (especially in winter months) as overly wet soil can lead to root rot or other related diseases.
-Feijoa are actually quite drought tolerant once established!
-However, a lack of adequate water can lead to poor fruit production.
-Under-watered pineapple guava fruit may be small, not as juicy as desired, or drop from the plant before they’re fully developed.

 Routine Fertilizer

 True to their slow-growing, easy-going nature, pineapple guavas grow willingly without heavy fertilizing.
-Once or twice per year, apply a slow-release, well-balanced fertilizer around the base of the shrub.
+I usually apply a well-balanced, slow-release organic fertilizer around the base of the shrub once or twice per year.
 (Twice per year is best for pineapple guava growing in pots, such as during the spring and fall).
-We like to use this organic all-purpose fertilizer, and replenish with a fresh layer of compost mulch as well.
-Routine feeding will encourage better flower and fruit production.

 A close up image of a flowering pineapple guava.
 The flowers have creamy white petals amongst a center that looks like a firework explosion of red pistils with yellow pollen balls at the ends of them.
 The plant has green waxy leaves.

-How to tell if pineapple guava is ripe
+How to Tell if Pineapple Guava is Ripe

 A white ceramic bowl lined with a copper ring and handles is sitting on a stump amongst agave and a perennial grass.
 The bowl is full of pineapple guava that are medium to large in size.
 One of them is cut in half lengthwise showing the whitish yellow flesh and gelatinous cavities.
 Grow pineapple guava so there is plenty to eat fresh or preserve.